 In the Flow of Consciousness Lab (FoCL), my students and I are endeavouring to measure aspects of everyday thought, including the nature and frequency of off-task thought.
 Our lab follows open science practices (https://osf.io/) and I am a signatory of the Openness Initiative (https://opennessinitiative.org/).
-I am President of the Society for Descriptive Psychology (http://www.sdp.org/).
+I approach my work as a Descriptive Psychologist (http://www.sdp.org/).

 I am privileged to serve as Chair of the Department of Psychology.